bitcoin-ring/boltring-docs/docs/lnbits.md

 !!! tip "Use your own LNbits server"
     You can also use this guide to pair your BoltRing with your self-hosted LNbits server.
-But be aware that your LNbits server has to be publicly reachable over clearnet. **A default Umbrel installation of LNbits will not work!**
+But be aware that your LNbits server has to be publicly reachable over clearnet with a https URL. **A default Umbrel installation of LNbits will not work!**

 ## Step 0 - Requirements